beingnivesh8/Data-Science/README.md

 What is the difference between data science and statistics?

 Statistics is a mathematically-based field that seeks to collect and interpret quantitative data.
 In contrast, data science is a multidisciplinary field that uses scientific methods, processes, and systems to extract knowledge from data in various forms.
 Data scientists use methods from many disciplines, including statistics.
 However, the fields differ in their processes and the problems they study.

-What are different data science tools?

-AWS has a range of tools to support data scientists around the globe:

-Data storage

-For data warehousing, Amazon Redshift can run complex queries against structured or unstructured data.
-Analysts and data scientists can use AWS Glue to manage and search for data.
-AWS Glue automatically creates a unified catalog of all data in the data lake, with metadata attached to make it discoverable.

-Machine learning

-Amazon SageMaker is a fully-managed machine learning service that runs on the Amazon Elastic Compute Cloud (EC2).
-It allows users to organize data, build, train and deploy machine learning models, and scale operations.

-Analytics

- Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 or Glacier.
-It is fast, serverless, and works using standard SQL queries.
-Amazon Elastic MapReduce (EMR) processes big data using servers like Spark and Hadoop.
- Amazon Kinesis allows aggregation and processing of streaming data in real-time.
-It uses website clickstreams, application logs, and telemetry data from IoT devices.
-Amazon OpenSearch allows search, analysis, and visualization of petabytes of data.

-What are the challenges faced by data scientists?

-Multiple data sources
-Different types of apps and tools generate data in various formats.
-Data scientists have to clean and prepare data to make it consistent.
-This can be tedious and time-consuming.

-Understanding the business problem
-Data scientists have to work with multiple stakeholders and business managers to define the problem to be solved.
-This can be challenging—especially in large companies with multiple teams that have varying requirements.

-Elimination of bias
-Machine learning tools are not completely accurate, and some uncertainty or bias can exist as a result.
-Biases are imbalances in the training data or prediction behavior of the model across different groups, such as age or income bracket.
-For instance, if the tool is trained primarily on data from middle-aged individuals, it may be less accurate when making predictions involving younger and older people.
-The field of machine learning provides an opportunity to address biases by detecting them and measuring them in the data and model.